NageshJoy007/nightwatch-poc/README.md

 [Nightwatch](https://nightwatchjs.org/) is an automated testing framework for web applications and websites, written in Node.js and using the W3C WebDriver API (formerly Selenium WebDriver.
 It is a complete browser (End-to-End) testing solution which aims to simplify the process of setting up Continuous Integration and writing automated tests.

 <img src ="http://nightwatchjs.org/img/logo-nightwatch.png" height = "110">

+### Waht is Nightwatch-Vrt ?

+[Nightwatch](https://www.npmjs.com/package/nightwatch-vrt/) VRT extends nightwatch.js with an assertion that captures a screenshot of a DOM element identified by a selector and compares the screenshot against a baseline screenshot.
+If the baseline screenshot does not exist, it will be created the first time you run the test and the assertion will pass.

 ### What is BrowserStack ?